 - Machinery & Electrical: 24% of U.S. imports from China

 - Miscellaneous: 19%

 - Plastics/Rubbers: 7%

 From January to June 2021, China’s top three categories made up a combined 53% of its U.S.-bound shipments.
 Machinery & Electrical, Miscellaneous, and Metals include a vast range of products, not all of which are consumer-friendly.
 But many recognizable brands source imported household essentials within these categories—like blenders, candles, and aluminum foil — from Chinese manufacturers.
 Using Jungle Scout’s Supplier Database, we can see which of these top retailers source products in China to sell on Amazon.

 With that, let’s highlight a few of the big brands that currently sell products on Amazon sourced from Chinese suppliers, by top U.S. import categories.

 Machinery & Electrical

 The Machinery & Electrical category encompasses many common household devices.
 Think laser printers, countertop juicers, and those feline-friendly go-karts otherwise known as Roomba vacuum cleaners.
-In the first half of 2020, machines and electrical products made up roughly 20% of all U.S. imports and 24% of Chinese exports to the U.S.
+In the first half of 2021, machines and electrical products made up roughly 20% of all U.S. imports and 24% of its imports from China.

 Kitchenaid is a well-loved American brand within this category.
 Perhaps most famous for its lacquered stand-up mixers (and their various fancy attachments for apple-peeling and zoodling), it sells many other small appliances, kitchen gadgets, and cooking tools.